-- Network Rail can seek to share in the benefit of an increase in land value where 8.5 that increase has been unlocked by providing developers with access to its own land or over its land.
+- 8.5 Network Rail can seek to share in the benefit of an increase in land value where that increase has been unlocked by providing developers with access to its own land or over its land.
 In doing so Network Rail must comply with relevant legislation.
 We would expect Network Rail to be mindful of relevant precedents, and not to frustrate developments from going ahead or significantly delay their implementation by adopting an unreasonable position.
-Where proposed developments have either direct or indirect rail-related benefits, we would expect Network Rail to have regard to this when negotiating with developers. - 8.6 While there may be circumstances in which competition concerns might be raised, it should be noted that our role in enforcing the Competition Act 1998 only applies and the summaries of the second se to services relating to the railways.
+Where proposed developments have either direct or indirect rail-related benefits, we would expect Network Rail to have regard to this when negotiating with developers. - While there may be circumstances in which competition concerns might be raised, 8.6 it should be noted that our role in enforcing the Competition Act 1998 only applies to services relating to the railways.
 It is likely therefore that competition issues relating to non-railway developments will fall outside the scope of our powers.